chris-nowicki/mac-setup/README.md

     - Automatically hide and show the Dock -> Yes
     - Animate opening applications -> No
     - Show suggested and recent apps in the Dock -> No

+## Github
+I like to setup github at this point so I can clone this repo to access `.txt` files for easy batch installs later in this guide.

+### Github SSH Setup

+- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to setup an ssh key for github
+- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to add the ssh key to your github account

 ## Homebrew